magentabusiness/magentabusiness.github.io/docs/pe/user-guide/ui/tenants.md

 ## Introduction

-ThingsBoard supports [Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) right out of the box.
-You can think of the ThingsBoard tenant as a separate business entity.
+IoT Hub supports [Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) right out of the box.
+You can think of the IoT Hub tenant as a separate business entity.
 This is the individual or organization that owns or manufactures the device.

 ##### Сreate a new Tenant